Stanico-Knowles/parked-cars-api/README.md

 # Parked Cars API

 <p>This is a cool practice project my senior gave me when I began my current role in August 2021.
 I was new to flask but I would never turn down a challenge.
 It handles CRUD operations using a REST API with Python Flask and SQLite.
 I used SQLAlchemy for Object-Relational Mapping.
-I decided redo this project using JavaScript a few months later and refactored it, using a different project structure. <a href='https://github.com/Stanico-Knowles/parking-garage-api'>Check it out here.</a></p>
+I decided redo this project using JavaScript a few months later. <a href='https://github.com/Stanico-Knowles/parking-garage-api'>Check it out here.</a></p>

 ### Requirements.